-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Human Resources Committee is subject to standing order 11. - b Subject to the Council's Absenteeism Policy (adopted LPC 19/2/18) regarding absences from work, the Council's most senior member of staff shall notify the Chairman of the Council, or if she is not available, the Vice-Chairman of the Council, of absence occasioned by illness by a member of staff for more than seven days, (if absent for any other reason to be reported immediately), and that person shall report such absence to the Human Resources Committee at its next meeting or to the full Council if felt appropriate.
+- a A matter personal to a member of staff that is being considered by a meeting of the HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR committee or, if they are not available, the vice-chair (if there is one) of the HR committee of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - c Staff appraisals/performance management of the Clerk and RFO will be carried out by the Chairman to the LPC Staff appraisal/performance management for the Assistant

-- c Staff appraisals/performance management of the Clerk and RFO will be carried out by the Chairman to the LPC;Staff appraisal/performance management for the Deputy Clerk will be carried out by the Clerk;Staff appraisal/performance Management for the Communications and Media Clerk will be carried out by the Clerk;Staff appraisal for the Caretaker will be carried out by the Clerk.
-The reviews and appraisals shall be reported in writing and is subject to approval by resolution by the Human Resources Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Council or in her absence, the vice-chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources Committee, and then to full Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the full Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+Clerks will be carried out by the Clerk; Staff appraisal for the Caretaker will be carried out by the Clerk.
+The reviews and appraisals shall be reported in writing and is subject to approval by resolution by the Human Resources Committee.

+- d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chair or vice-chair of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the chair or vice-chair of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the HR committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).